ErikDorstel/stringFlow/README.md

 Audio Adapter Board https://www.pjrc.com/store/teensy3_audio.html

-You will find a schematic of the needed hardware within the repository.
+You will find a schematic within the repository.
+The schematic contains additional parts for power supply and MIDI interface.

 The synthesizer uses a MIDI keyboard to control it.
 The following MIDI codes are used:

+NoteOn 32 to